josephkohhh/WeatherHub/README.md

 ## Getting Started

-OpenWeatherMap provides a free API key for a free tier plan
+OpenWeatherMap provides a free API key for a free tier plan.

 - Create An Account
   - Go to the OpenWeatherMap website (https://openweathermap.org/).